Hack The Box Labs - "Control" Writeup [Pentest]

 My first thought was setting up a HTTP proxy configuration in web browser but since we cannot reach that IP address it wouldn't be possible.

-Burp proxy was configured to add a custom header to every request in order to explore this panel with more flexibility.
+Burp Proxy was configured to add a custom header to every request in order to explore this panel with more flexibility.

 At this time we know this information is being stored and served by the MySQL server we identified previously.

 The first functionality is a product search by name.
-It is worth to try a few characters commonly
+It is worth to try a few characters commonly used in detection for SQL injection.

 Searching for a single quote as product name returns a syntax error.
 The character messed up with the original query because it is not being properly filtered.